jethroGIT/jethrogit.github.io/_posts/data-science-1/2020-12-08-Natural_Parameter.md

 ---
 layout: post
-title: Showing Binomial is an Exponential Family with Natural Parameter
+title: Showing Binomial is an Exponential Family with a Natural Parameter
 category: Data-Science-1
 lang: EN
 description: This is an exercise from BDA on page 37